dbennett455/apljax/README.md

 apljax
 ======

-Application Programmatic Listing for JAX-RS - pronouncned Apple Jacks (R)
+Application Programmatic Listing for JAX-RS - pronounced Apple Jacks (R)

 This is in a very early stage right now.
 The AppleJacks O's are currently loaded from the classpath.